mehdibaha/dotfiles/README.md

 * If you want to include installation of apps/recipes (common in new computers):

-        INSTALL_APPS=1 source ~/.dotfiles/install.sh
+        INSTALL_APPS=1 source ~/.dotfiles/boot.sh

-* If you're only making changes to the settings:
+* Or if you're only making changes to the settings:

-        source ~/.dotfiles/install.sh
+        source ~/.dotfiles/boot.sh

 ### Backup (optional)

 1. Add a remote storage and a local remote using `rclone config`